Knowing the differences between Medicare Advantage vs Medicare Supplements is crucial regarding your healthcare coverage benefits.

 Medicare Advantage vs Medicare Supplements (Medigap)

-Even though both of these policies will save you from out of pocket costs, they work completely different.
+Even though both of these policies will save you from out of pocket costs, they work differently.

 With Medicare Supplements, you keep your Original Medicare.
 After Medicare pays its share of your medical costs, your Medigap plan will pay the remainder.
 They are secondary insurance to Medicare.

-With Medicare Advantage plans, you’re no longer enrolled in Original Medicare.
+With Medicare Advantage plans, you no longer have Original Medicare.
 Your benefits no longer come from Medicare.
-You must use the advantage plans provider network, with the exception of emergency situations.
-Many times you’ll hear people refer to them as Medicare replacement plans.
+You must use the advantage plans provider network, except for emergencies.

 Let’s review both of these plans in detail.[embedyt] https://www.youtube.com/watch?v=Pcsm1NjMjgM&width=625&height=351[/embedyt]